dualspiral/Hammer/README.md

 ![build status](https://travis-ci.org/dualspiral/Hammer.svg)

 Hammer is an experimental ban management plugin designed for management of single servers and server networks alike.
+Originally developed for the [InfinityMC network](http://infinitymc.us) as a ban system that works across networks and API implementations, Hammer has quickly grown to be a flexible ban management system that is open to Bukkit and Sponge servers alike.

 In development for Bukkit 1.7, Spigot 1.8+ and Sponge API servers.
+Requires Java 8 to run.

+Got an idea?
+Seen something is broken?
+File a GitHub issue and/or create a PR.

 ### Quick guide